noreenwu/cupcakecafe/README.md

     https://wudev.auth0.com/authorize?audience=cupcakecafe&response_type=token&client_id=ee9rXCAGDEcRMdffrVd26blU9PLqdgk5&redirect_uri=https://cupcakecafe.herokuapp.com/cupcakes/cupcakes

 Login as one of the following users and copy (extract) the jwt provided in the url field.
-Privleges for each role are described below under Endpoint Overview > Roles.
+Privleges for each role are described below, under Endpoint Overview > Roles.

     uda_chiefbaker@wufried.com is a Chief Baker